dedica-team/nivio/docs/source/install.rst

        ports:
          - 8080:8080

-Then you can point to a specific file or folder with the *SEED* environment variable:
+Then you can point to a specific file with the *SEED* environment variable:

 .. code-block:: bash

-    SEED=/my/files/here docker-compose up
+    SEED=/my/files/here/file.yml docker-compose up

 Or you provide an URL that serves the yml files to nivio: